Nerikomi-Inspired Polymer Clay Patterns: Layered Slices and Clean Canes

 | Internal cracking | Cold clay, fast reduction | Warm slightly, go slower |

-Flat dangle earrings, studs, and pendants showcase nerikomi patterns best because their large flat surfaces display the full cane slice clearly with maximum visual impact.
+Flat dangle earrings, studs, and pendants can showcase nerikomi patterns because their flat surfaces display the cane slice clearly, and cutting in a smart order plus backing thin slices stretches every hand-built cane further.

-The best products for showcasing nerikomi patterns have large, flat surfaces: statement dangle earrings (arches, ovals, rectangles), flat studs (8-12mm), pendants, and coasters.
-Disc and lentil beads also work well because they display the cane slice on both faces.
-Avoid very small items or heavily faceted shapes where the pattern detail becomes muddy and loses visual impact.
+Large, flat surfaces usually show nerikomi most clearly: statement dangle earrings, flat studs, pendants, and coasters.
+Disc and lentil beads can also work because they display the cane slice on both faces.
+Very small items or heavily faceted shapes can make the pattern detail muddy.

 Statement Earrings (Top Seller)